Via: ABC Catchment Detox Game

 The radio series broadcast over a two week period, coincided with a competition where the top player would win a trip for two to one of Australia's most pristine catchments - Lake Argyle in the Kimberleys.
 A special school prize was also available for school groups who registered.

 Catchment Detox is an ABC initiative in partnership with eWater, the CSIRO, the Department of Innovation, Industry, Science and Research and National Science week.
-Catchment Detox is based on an original idea by Natural Resource Management advisor Tim Stubbs and consultant Lucy Broad.
+Catchment Detox is based on an original idea by Natural Resource Management adviser Tim Stubbs and consultant Lucy Broad.